tomepel/Technical_Book_DL/README.md

 I end this list with my employer, Mediamobile, which has been kind enough to let me work on this topic with complete freedom.
 A special thanks to Philippe, who supervized me with the perfect balance of feedback and freedom!

+# Contact

-Ps: If you detect any typo, error (as I am sure that there unfortunately still are) or feel that I forgot to cite an important source, don't hesitate to email me:  thomas.epelbaum@mediamobile.com
+If you detect any typo, error (as I am sure that there unfortunately still are) or feel that I forgot to cite an important source, don't hesitate to email me:  thomas.epelbaum@mediamobile.com